Summer Session

 Evening Courses

-In Summer 2023 we ran several courses in the evenings for students with daytime responsibilities.
-These courses ran for 8 weeks and were very well received by students- we want to expand those offerings and encourage instructors to consider proposing evening courses.
+Evening courses have been run for 8 weeks and have been very well received by students- we want to expand those offerings and encourage instructors to consider proposing evening courses.

 Proposing a Longer Course